okeeffed/developer-notes/manual/System-Design/Glossary.md

 Obviously, redundancy has a cost and a reliable system has to pay that to achieve such resilience for services by eliminating every single point of failure.

-## Availability

-By definition, availability is the time a system remains operational to perform its required function in a specific period.
-It is a simple measure of the percentage of time that a system, service, or a machine remains operational under normal conditions.

-### Reliability vs Availability

-If a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable.
-In other words, high reliability contributes to high availability, but it is possible to achieve a high availability even with an unreliable product by minimizing repair time and ensuring that spares are always available when they are needed.

 ## Efficiency

 To understand how to measure the efficiency of a distributed system, let’s assume we have an operation that runs in a distributed manner and delivers a set of items as result.
 Two standard measures of its efficiency are the response time (or latency) that denotes the delay to obtain the first item and the throughput (or bandwidth) which denotes the number of items delivered in a given time unit (e.g., a second).
 The two measures correspond to the following unit costs: